iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 ### Step 11.
 Login With X

 "Login With X" (a.k.a.
-"Social login") is a must of modern apps.
+"Social Login") is a must of modern apps.
 Setting aside invasive tracking and data collection practices done by the Auth providers, even in cases when other login is used, many users prefer to have single login with one password to remember, and use it across many websites and apps.

 See this link for a good general overview of the process: <https://github.com/feathersjs/docs/blob/master/guides/auth/recipe.oauth-basic.md>
 (as well as for steps to implement method #1 below).